-- Teaching in Summer or Fall semester submit Hire Request Form details by April 22, 2024. - Teaching in Spring semester submit Hire Request Form details by November 30, 2023.
+- Teaching in Summer or Fall semester submit Hire Request Form details by April (one week prior to the last curriculum committee of the academic year). - Teaching in Spring semester submit Hire Request Form details by November (one week prior to the last curriculum committee of the semester).